anchore/anchore-engine/docs/content/docs/grype/_index.md

 for vulnerability scanning.
 This integration will replace the legacy vulnerability scanner in a future version of Anchore Engine, but is provided in this release in a preview capacity so users can try it out.

 ***Note:*** This tech preview is not intended for use in production environments.
-It should be installed in sandbox exnvironments, and is strictly provided here so users can get start to use it and get a sense for the functionality.
+It should be installed in sandbox environments, and is strictly provided here to give users an early, hands-on preview of the feature.
 It may not include all of the functionality of the legacy scanner.
 Please report any issues found with it on the [anchore-engine Github repo](https://github.com/anchore/anchore-engine/issues).

 ### Installing
 As of 0.10.0, Anchore Engine can be configured to use either the legacy or grype vulnerability scanner.
 It is not possible to run both vulnerability scanners at the same time.
-This configuration is picked up at bootstrap, and cannot be changed ona running system.
+This configuration is picked up at bootstrap, and cannot be changed on a running system.

+The tech preview grype scanner is intended for use in sandbox or staging environments in the current release.
+Downgrading from the grype scanner back to the legacy scanner is not supported and will cause data issues.

 #### Running with docker-compose
 1. Install or update to Anchore Engine 0.10.0.